Mmdreza-zaheri/SpotifyAnalysis2022/README.md

 ## Introduction

 This repository contains an analysis of Spotify song features using the "Spotify Song Attributes" dataset.
 The dataset includes diverse information such as genre, energy, loudness, speechiness, duration, tempo, etc.
+You can also view this Jupyter Notebook on my Kaggle profile: [Spotify Song Attributes Analysis](https://www.kaggle.com/code/mohamadrezazaheri/notebookspotify).

 ## Dataset